DAMO-NLP-SG/CLEX/README.md

 </div>

 ## News
+- [2024.1.19] 🔥 Release the CLEX-Mixtral-8x7B-32K, CLEX-LLaMA-2-7B-64K, and CLEX-Phi-2-7B-32K (and refactor the codes to support different models), which all support more than 100k context length!
+- [2024.1.16] 🌟 CLEX has been accepted to ICLR 2024!
-- [10.25] 🚀🚀 Release the code of **CLEX** and the long-context base & chat models trained with CLEX.
+- [2023.10.25] 🚀 Release the code of **CLEX** and the long-context base & chat models trained with CLEX.

 ## Features and Highlights of CLEX
 ![CLEX_diagram](https://github.com/DAMO-NLP-SG/CLEX/assets/18526640/063ffe34-0116-4759-92bf-e22fc7264cdf)